Data Sharing with Endogenous Choices over Differential Privacy Levels: A Comparative Analysis across Different Centralization Regimes

 \end{itemize} \end{thm} \begin{proofsketch} The order of the price of stability for the first two regimes follows directly from Theorems~\ref{thm:kstar_c} and \ref{thm:opt_eq}.
 However, these theorems just tell us that the price of stability for the regime $\left(\frac{1}{2}, 1 \right]$ is $\Theta(1)$ which is not that informative.
 Since $\textsf{PoS}(\textsf{SC}) \geq 1$ trivially, our goal is to derive a constant upper bound on the price of stability in the last regime.
 We do that by constructing lower bounds on the social cost of the optimal coalition in the centralized regime (using information about the curvature of the function $\textsf{SC}_c(k)$ from Equation~\eqref{eq:scbest_c}).
 For the social cost of the optimal stable coalition, we use the trivial upper bound of $n\sigma^2$.
-This is sufficient to obtain a constant upper bound of $\max \left[\frac{4}{3}, \left(\frac{2^{1/3}\sigma^2}{3c_{min}^{2/3}} \right) \right]$ on the $\textsf{PoS}$. \end{proofsketch}

-There are a few key takeaways from the above theorem.
-First, there is a clear gap between the centralized and decentralized mechanisms for $\alpha < \frac{1}{2}$.
-The gap makes sense intuitively for the intermediate regime of $\left(-\frac{1}{2}, \frac{1}{2}\right)$: there, the grand coalition is optimal for the centralized mechanism with sublinearly growing social costs; while the decentralized mechanism has social costs that grow linearly.
-At this point, the efficiency gap appears to be driven by the stability constraints of the decentralized setting.
+This is sufficient to obtain a constant upper bound of $\max \left[\frac{4}{3}, \left(\frac{2^{1/3}\sigma^2}{3c_{min}^{2/3}} \right) \right]$ on the $\textsf{PoS}$. \end{proofsketch} There are a few key takeaways from the above theorem.
+First, there is a clear gap between the baseline and the fully decentralized mechanism for $\alpha < \frac{1}{2}$.
+The gap is intuitive for the intermediate regime of $\left(-\frac{1}{2}, \frac{1}{2}\right)$: there, the grand coalition is optimal for the centralized mechanism with sublinearly growing social costs; while the decentralized mechanism has social costs that grow linearly.
+The efficiency gap appears to be driven by the stability constraints of the decentralized setting.

 Interestingly, however, this gap persists and is the largest for $\alpha \leq - \frac{1}{2}$.
 This may be counter-intuitive because this is the regime where the grand coalition is optimal in the centralized setting and optimal (within constant factors) in the decentralized setting.
 This highlights that there are inefficiencies in the decentralized mechanism due to reasons beyond stability alone.
-One major source of inefficiency is that in the decentralized setting, players opt for more stringent privacy levels (smaller $\epsilon$'s) compared to the centralized setting for the same coalition $S$.
+The primary source of inefficiency is that when allowed autonomy, players opt for more stringent privacy levels (smaller $\epsilon$'s) compared to the centralized setting for the same coalition $S$.
 This increases accuracy costs for everyone while not saving appreciably on privacy costs, making the social cost worse.